-In addition, Kela takes care of the background support and help services related to the data systems, the technical construction of a national coding service, and coordination of combined testing.
+Kela is responsible for the maintenance and technical development of the Kanta Services, back-up and support services related to the information systems, the technical building of the national code service, and the coordination of joint testing.

-National Institute for Health and Welfare (THL)
+Finnish Institute for Health and Welfare (THL)

-National Supervisory Authority for Welfare and Health (Valvira)
+National Supervisory Authority for Welfare and Health Valvira

 Valvira is responsible for the role and attribute information services based on the data in the central registers of social welfare and healthcare professionals (Terhikki and Suosikki Registers) required in the national information systems, as well as for the so-called Valvira codes.